MicrosoftDocs/Devices-docs/surface/surface-diagnostic-toolkit-command-line.md

 - **Description**: Checks if BitLocker is enabled on the system drive.
 - **Value**: Protection On
 - **Condition**: Optimal
-- **Guidance**: It is highly recommended to enable BitLocker to protect your data.
+- **Guidance**: It's highly recommended to enable BitLocker to protect your data.

 ### Secure Boot

 - **Description**: Checks if Secure Boot is enabled.
 - **Value**: True
 - **Condition**: Optimal
-- **Guidance**: It is highly recommended to enable Secure Boot to protect your PC.
+- **Guidance**: It's highly recommended to enable Secure Boot to protect your PC.

 ### Trusted Platform Module

 - **Description**: Ensures that the TPM is functional.
 - **Value**: True
 - **Condition**: Optimal
-- **Guidance**: Without a functional TPM, security-based functions such as BitLocker may not work properly.
+- **Guidance**: Without a functional TPM, security-based functions such as BitLocker might not work properly.

 ### Connected Standby